hagrid67/osim-rl-grader/README.md

 		## Instructions for headless simulations
 		sudo apt-get install xpra
 		xpra start :7
-		# Now configure DISPLAY variable in localsettings to 7 (you can choose any other number too :D)
+		# Now configure DISPLAY variable in localsettings to ":7" (you can set it to whatever DISPLAY var works for you)

 Getting started
 ============